One of the many advantages of using natural roofing slate is that you can achieve unique aesthetics like random effects.

 Download the complete random roofing and diminishing courses brochure.

-A traditional and increasingly popular slate specification is “random roofing” (also known as “diminishing courses”).
+A traditional and increasingly popular slate specification is “random roofing”.
 This finish gives your roof a cost-effective way of either reproducing traditional random slating during a restoration project or creating a stunning aesthetic or visual effect on a brand new building.

 Size and coverage

-A Diminishing Course effect – roofing slates of the same width but in courses of progressively shorter length – is achieved by ordering slates of the same width but in the various lengths required.
+A Diminishing Course effect – roofing slates of the same width but in courses of progressively shorter length – is achieved by ordering slates of random width and in the various lengths required.

 For more product information, including details about headlaps and E factors, download the brochure now.